 The festive season, despite all its blissful moments, can be a stressful time.
-The days leading up to Christmas is often a frantic whirlwind.
-You’re desperately trying to find those last-minute presents and do all the finishing touches on the decorations.
+The days leading up to Christmas are often a frantic whirlwind.
+You are desperately trying to buy last-minute presents and put the finishing touches on your holiday decorations.

 But it can all be overwhelming if you aren’t managing your stress in a healthy way.
 Too often this stress can spill over into your relationships and everyday life – and even more so over the festive period.

 That’s why we’ve put together 30 tips for a stress-free holiday season!

 Christmas is often a stressful time because of all of the expenses involved, from buying presents and decorations to groceries for the Christmas meal.

 Rather than letting it be a surprise at the end of the season, it can be helpful to work out a rough budget and keep track of all your expenses.
 Try and keep the budget as realistic as possible.

 2. Christmas Gift Hacks

 Sorting gifts can be a tedious task if you have a big family.
 It can also be costly.
 To make things easier for you, consider only buying presents for the children.

 You can also choose to donate your time, expertise or experience, whether it’s helping someone complete a task, assisting with their grocery shopping, or accompanying them to a show.
 Experiences can often be more meaningful than physical gifts.